 The main advantage of electroporation is its applicability for transient and stable transfection of all cell types.
 Furthermore, because electroporation is easy and rapid, it is able to transfect a large number of cells in a short time once optimum electroporation conditions are determined.
 The major drawback of electroporation is substantial cell death caused by high voltage pulses and only partially successful membrane repair, requiring the use of greater quantities of cells compared to chemical transfection methods.
-While more modern instrumentation, such as the Invitrogen[TM] Neon[TM] Transfection System, overcome high cell mortality by distributing the electrical pulse equally among the cells and maintaining a stable pH throughout the electroporation chamber, optimization of pulse and field strength parameters is still required to balance the electroporation efficiency and cell viability (see "Neon Transfection System", p 69).
+While more modern instrumentation, such as the Neon® Transfection System offered by Life TechnologiesTM, overcome high cell mortality by distributing the electrical pulse equally among the cells and maintaining a stable pH throughout the electroporation chamber, optimization of pulse and field strength parameters is still required to balance the electroporation efficiency and cell viability (see Neon® Transfection System, page 60).